 The county administrator is responsible for managing the daily operations of the county government.
 The administrator serves as a liaison between the board of commissioners and the public, as well as between the commissioners and the county department directors.

 The commissioners are ultimately responsible for policy making and executive decisions concerning county government.
-The County Administrator is responsible to the board for the proper and efficient administration of all affairs of the Peach County Government.
+The County Administrator is responsible to the board for the proper and efficient administration of all affairs of the Stephens County Government.
 Various department heads and administrative personnel report directly to the County Administrator.

 Duties of County Administrator